-Certificate In Spanish For The Profession in the Global World
+Certificate in Spanish For The Profession in The Global World

-Certificate In Spanish For The Profession In The Global World is designed for students who anticipate careers in which they will need to interact with Hispanic communities in the U.S. or abroad and who wish to continue the study of Spanish language and culture for specific professional purposes: business, social work, medical, journalism and mass communications, education, hotel and restaurant management or law.
-The profession-specific course for this option for the certificate includes experiential learning through field- work and/or public service.
+Certificate In Spanish For The Profession In The Global World is designed for students who anticipate careers in which they will need to interact with Hispanic communities in the U.S. or abroad and who wish to continue the study of Spanish language and culture for specific professional purposes.
+The profession-specific course for this option for the certificate includes experiential learning through field-work and/or public service.
 Students preparing for their professional lives often are not aware of the usefulness of knowledge of the Spanish language and Hispanic cultures across the professions within the U.S. This Certificate raises student awareness so that they might pursue Spanish for a specific profession before they are active professionals.
 Through this Certificate, students derive their own answers to common questions such as: